icerpc/icerpc-docs/pages/icerpc-for-ice-users/slice/converting-ice-into-slice.md

 Another difference between Ice and IceRPC is where the exception specifications are checked:

 - with Ice, the generated code enforces exception specifications only when decoding responses
-- with IceRPC, the generated code enforces exception specifications only when encoding responses
+- with the IceRPC + Slice integration, the generated code enforces exception specifications only when encoding responses

 ## Interface